 What Makes Parrots Happy?

-- Provide a nutritious and varied diet.
+- Provide a diverse and nutritious diet.

-- Establish a consistent routine.
+- Establish a consistent daily routine.